MyGradeGoal

 Weighted vs Unweighted GPA

 Weighted GPA adds extra points for advanced courses.
 Unweighted GPA treats all courses the same.
-Here is what each number means and when it matters.
+Here is what each number means, how each is calculated, and when it matters.

 Unweighted GPA